Old Greenville, Mississippi

 Old Greenville is a ghost town in Jefferson County, Mississippi, United States.
 The town was located along the old Natchez Trace and was once the largest town along the Trace.
 Nothing exists at the site today except the town's cemetery.

 History

 Old Greenville was located on Coles Creek, approximately 28 mi northeast of Natchez.
 The area around Old Greenville was settled prior to 1798 and was originally known as Greenbay in honor of a local landowner, Henry Green.
-It was then known as Huntley, in honor of Abijah Hunt, who operated a store and the first cotton gin in Jefferson County in the area.
+The name was legally changed to Greenville in 1805.
+It was also known as Huntley or Huntston, in honor of Abijah Hunt, who operated a store and the first cotton gin in Jefferson County in the area.
+The landmarks of the town in early days were "Cable's Tavern and Hunt's store."
+According to one history, "Abijah Hunt was the pioneer of the Hunt family.
+The upper part of old Greenville was called Huntley, after him.
+He was a merchant there and erected the first gin in the county, to which all the surrounding planters resorted with their cotton.
+He fell in a duel with George Poindexter in 1811, and as he was a bachelor, his nephew, David Hunt, inherited his stores and gin and subsequently amassed a large fortune."
 In 1803, multiple landowners (including Ferdinand Claiborne), donated land that became part of the town of Greenville, named in honor of General Nathanael Greene.
+In 1807 a traveler described it as "a small but handsome village situated on Coles Creek at the distance of 26 miles from the City of Natchez and 20 from Washington."
+Other early names for the settlement included Greenbay, Orchardsville, Pickerington, and Odoms.

 Old Greenville became the county seat of Jefferson County and remained the county seat until it was moved to Fayette in 1825.
+According to one account "The general assembly of Mississippi passed an act on the first day of February, 1825, authorizing the selection of a location for the seat of justice for Jefferson county.
+A place to be called Fayette, in honor of Gen. Lafayette, who was then the guest of the United States, was chosen.
+Greenville had been a favorite in this election, but the night before it took place a mob wrecked the court house."

-Andrew Jackson married Rachel Jackson in 1791 at the home of Thomas Green near Old Greenville.
+Andrew Jackson allegedly married Rachel Jackson in 1791 at the home of Thomas Green near Old Greenville.